awesomemotive/Simple-Post-Expiration/README.md

 - class - The class or classes given to the DIV element
 - id - The ID given to the DIV element

+The short code paramters can also be modified programatically using the `pw_spe_shortcode_atts` filter, which receives the array of parameters.

 The `%s` will be replaced with the expiration date.